Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 ## 10.1.
 Computational Approach using Finite Difference Method (FDM)
 We use the FDM as the computational method to model thermal effects in SHG due to its low computational cost and user-friendly nature.
 FDM offers simplicity in both learning and application.
 Since heat operates on a macroscopic scale and doesn't vary drastically, FDM provides accurate results without the need for using other complex methods.
 Its straightforward approach that efficiently captures the thermal dynamics involved in SHG without unnecessary complexity.

+Every physical phenomenon is mathematically represented by differential equations, from which we typically derive simplified formulas to make them more practical for use.
+However, this approach doesn't always lead to a straightforward solution.
+For instance, in solving SHG computationally, it is often more efficient to work with the differential equations directly by applying their derivatives definition, rather than relying on a derived formula.

 The FDM approximates derivatives in differential equations through discretization of the domain into a grid and replacing derivatives with finite difference expressions.
 This transforms the equation into a system of algebraic equations solvable with numerical techniques.
 FDM's accuracy and stability rely on discretization, approximation schemes, and solution methods chosen, offering a versatile and efficient approach for solving complex differential equations when analytical solutions are impractical.
 By employing FDM, we achieve cost-effective and accurate simulations, making it an ideal choice for modelling thermal effects in SHG processes.